cdot/Squirrel/README.md

 `?store=HttpServerStore&url=https://myserver/my/files'

-Note that the store uses Basic Authentication and should only ever be used with an https server.
+Note that it uses Basic Authentication and should only ever be used with an `HTTPS` server.

 #### node.js.server.js